Earl Browder: Literary agent

-In April 1950, Browder was called to testify before a Senate Committee investigating Communist activity.
+In April 1950, Browder was called to testify before a Senate Committee investigating communist activity.
 Questioned by Joseph McCarthy (R-Wis), Browder openly criticized the American Communist Party but refused to answer questions that would incriminate former comrades.
 He also claimed under oath that he had never been involved in espionage activities.
-Browder was charged with contempt of Congress, but Judge F. Dickinson Letts ordered his acquittal because he felt the committee had not acted legally.
+Browder was charged with contempt of Congress but Judge F. Dickinson Letts ordered his acquittal, ruling that the committee had not acted legally.
 Browder was never prosecuted for his perjury before the committee nor for his spying on behalf of the Soviet Union.

-In March 1950, Browder shared a platform with Max Shachtman, the dissident Trotskyist, in which the pair debated Socialism.
+In March 1950, Browder shared a platform with Max Shachtman, the dissident Trotskyist, in which the pair debated socialism.
 Browder defended the Soviet Union while Shachtman acted as a prosecutor.
 Reportedly at one point in the debate, Shachtman listed a series of leaders of various Communist parties and noted that each had died at the hands of Stalin.
 At the end of this speech, he noted that Browder, too, had been a leader of a Communist Party and, pointing at him, said: "There-there but for an accident of geography, stands a corpse!"

 Following the Twentieth Party Congress of the Communist Party of the Soviet Union in 1956, a period in which some within the American Communist Party briefly sought to exert its independence from Moscow, another effort was made to reintegrate Browder into the CPUSA.
 This effort at liberalization was soon defeated, however.
 Although remaining committed to the cause of socialism, Browder never belonged to the Communist Party again.